APPLYING TO MEDICAL SCHOOL

 How to write a personal statement for medicine

-Your personal statement is a key opportunity to show your chosen universities your skills and experiences that make you a suitable candidate, and your ambitions for a career within medicine.
-You’ll find some guidance on what you should aim to include in your personal statement in the next section but it’ll also be useful to consider the following when preparing to write your personal statement:
+Your personal statement is a key opportunity to show your chosen universities the skills and experiences that make you a suitable candidate, as well as your ambitions for a career in medicine.
+You’ll find some guidance on what you should aim to include in your personal statement in the next section, but it’ll also be useful to consider the following when preparing to write your personal statement:

 1. The UCAS character limit

 One of the biggest challenges when looking at areas that you need to cover is trying to include everything within the tight UCAS character limit.
-Remember, you only have 4,000 characters, which is roughly two sides of A4.
-Consider which elements are most important to you, and which qualities and experiences you want to demonstrate, as there may be things you have to sacrifice to avoid exceeding the character limit.
+Remember, you only have 4,000 characters, which is roughly 550–1000 words or two sides of A4.
+Consider which elements are most important to you and which qualities and experiences you want to demonstrate, as there may be things you have to sacrifice to avoid exceeding the character limit.

 2. Your writing style